black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 const { name, isDeveloper } = developerObj;
 ```
 Rewrite the two lines of code below using the new destructuring syntax.
 Your answer should be one line of code.

+# Step 18
+Next, add the year and players to your destructuring assignment.